kubernetes/enhancements/keps/sig-autoscaling/2702-graduate-hpa-api-to-GA/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->
+The HPA requires the `metrics.k8s.io` APIs to be available in the cluster to operate,This API is served by the Metrics Server, without Metrics Server autoscaling on resource metrics will not work.
+Without the a custom metrics adapter and the backing metric store running, custom and external metrics will not work.
+If there are multiple metrics defined and one is not available, scale up will continue but scale down will not (for safety).

 ### Scalability